J3-Tech/Office-Document-Converter/README.md

 Other services provided by ODC are listed below:
 ------------------------------------------------
-Convert to Portable Document Format (PDF)
+-Convert to Portable Document Format (PDF)
-Virus Scanning on upload files
+-Virus Scanning on upload files
-Can optionally compressed the output (images or PDF) Allow different image format including jpeg, png, bmp - default: jpg Allow different resolution of images
+-Can optionally compressed the output (images or PDF) -Allow different image format including jpeg, png, bmp - default: jpg -Allow different resolution of images

 List of files supported by ODC:
 -------------------------------